toru173/nomi.py/README.md

 # nomi_api
  A Nomi API Example written in Python.

  This is a really, really basic implementation around the Nomi AI API.
 It implements a simple chat program, but hopefully in such a way as to make the nomi module easy to use in future projects.
 This is **NOT** a beginner friendly project.
-You need to be able to use the command line and preferrebly have experience with Git.
+You need to be able to use the command line and preferebly have experience with Git.

  ## Getting Started
 You need to have a recent version of Python installed.
 I think 3.7 or later should do it.
 If you don't have Python you can download it at [Download Python | Python.org](https://www.python.org/downloads/).
 This project doesn't require any additional Python software, just what comes with the base install.

 ## Downloading the Code
 Once you have Python set up, download this repository by following the instructions at [Downloading source code archives - GitHub Docs](https://docs.github.com/en/repositories/working-with-files/using-files/downloading-source-code-archives#).
 Extract this to a directory and navigate to it on the command line.
-You should be able to run the example programe with `> python main.py`
+You should be able to run the example program with `> python main.py`

  ## Setup
  To use this, please create a file called .env_vars.json with the following contents: